Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Experiments

 \subsection{Comparison to Other Diversity-inducing Methods}

-We now take a closer look at SPELL's hyperparameter, the repellency radius $r$. \Cref{fig:sweep} shows that we can use repellency in two ways.
-A low radius ($r=15$) increases the diversity (Vendi score and recall) without compromising on precision.
-Intuitively, such a small radius only serves to prevent generating the nearly-same image twice.
-The resulting output set also better reflects the true image distribution, yielding an enhanced \fddino.
-The second option is to further increase the repellency radius, which as \Cref{fig:sweep} shows further enhances diversity at the cost of precision.
+We now consider SPELL's hyperparameter, the repellency radius $r$.
+Intuitively, a small radius will only prevent generating a nearly-same image twice, which increases the diversity without compromising on the closeness to the train dataset (precision/density).
+Choosing to further increase the repellency radius $r$ should add more diversity while trading-off precision, as SPELL pushes the repellency trajectories to explore novel modes further outside the train distribution.
+We find in \Cref{fig:sweep} of \Cref{sec:radii_ablation} that this intended effect plays out in practice.
+We also find that there is a sweet-spot for $r$ where the diversified samples better reflect the true image distribution than the base model, enhancing \fddino{} and diversity without decreasing precision.

-There are other current proposals in the literature that enable to control this trade-off.
-Namely, Interval Guidance \citep[IG]{kynkaanniemi2024applying} only applies CFG in a limited time interval in the middle of the backward diffusion.
+There are some recent methods enable controlling similar diversity-precision trade-offs.
+Namely, Interval Guidance \citep[IG]{kynkaanniemi2024applying} applies CFG in a limited time interval in the middle of the backward diffusion.
 Condition-annealed diffusion sampling \citep[CADS]{sadat2024cads} noises the text or class condition that guides the CFG, lowering the noise in later timesteps.
-Particle Guidance \cite[PG]{corso2024particle} adds a gradient potential to the backward diffusion such that the diversity of a batch as a whole is increased.
-We reimplement and tune the hyperparameters of all of these approaches and compare them against SPELL.
+Closer in spirit to our proposal, particle guidance \cite{corso2024particle} adds a gradient potential to the backward diffusion at every timestep, such that the intra-batch diversity is increased.
+We reimplement and tune these baselines (\cref{sec:tradeoffs}) to compare them against SPELL.

-\Cref{fig:tradeoff_comparison} shows that SPELL achieves a more favorable trade-off curve than each of these methods, in three different diversity vs quality Pareto fronts, namely recall vs precision, coverage vs density, and Vendi score vs CLIP Score.
-One reason for this is SPELL's sparsity.
-SPELL only intervenes if images are going to be too similar to one another.
-Due to its ReLU weighting, it remains exactly zero if an image's trajectory is already headed to a diverse output.
+\Cref{fig:tradeoff_comparison} shows that SPELL achieves more favorable trade-off curves in three different diversity vs quality Pareto fronts (recall vs precision, coverage vs density, and Vendi score vs CLIP Score) as well as in a prompt-adherence vs quality Pareto front (CLIP vs \fddino).
+At low repellency radii $r$, the diversity is achieved without reducing the CLIP score.
+In \cref{app:promptlength}, we find that SPELL generates diverse images both for short and for longer, more specific prompts.

+One reason for SPELL's improved performance is sparsity.
+While other methods change the diffusion trajectories at every timestep and every image, due to it's ReLU weighting, guidance is not applied if the diffusion trajectories are already heading to a diverse outputs.
 This leads to increased diversity while leaving high-precision images unchanged.
 We study this sparsity further in the following section.